-- When you leave the hospital it is important that you are set up to receive occupational therapy, physiotherapy and other medical supports and that your prescriptions are paid for.
+When you leave the hospital it is important that you are set up to receive occupational therapy, physiotherapy and other medical supports and that your prescriptions are paid for.
 Accident Benefits will cover these services; however it’s important that you are receiving all the support you need when you are at home.
 Our lawyers work closely with your therapy team and can help you find the right therapists.
-You have enough to think about, let our Ottawa personal injury lawyers help you by getting you all the support and compensation you need.
+You have enough to think about, let our team of experienced lawyers help you by getting you all the support and compensation you need.

 This is not to say that insurers will try to do something improper.
 It is simply that you are best served by a personal injury lawyer who understands the laws and the insurance process, is there to understand your needs, and advocate on your behalf.

-- If you are unable to return to your educational setting, you will most likely be eligible for lost educational expenses to a maximum of $15,000.00 for expenses incurred before your accident for tuition, books, equipment or rent.
-Let our Ottawa personal injury lawyers help you with this.
+If you are unable to return to your educational setting, you will most likely be eligible for lost educational expenses to a maximum of $15,000.00 for expenses incurred before your accident for tuition, books, equipment or rent.
+Let our team help you with this.